kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 ##### Volume Creation

-During start-up of the provisioner, a new work queue `ProvisionQueue` will be created, and passed into both `populator` and `storageManager`:
+During start-up of the provisioner, a new work queue `ProvisionQueue` will be created, and passed into both `populator` and `dynamicProvisioningManager`:

 ```
 ProvisionQueue *workqueue.Type
 ```
-When it finds a PVC is in need of privsioning, as desicribed above, the `populator` will pass it into the queue to trigger volume privisioning;
+When it finds a PVC is in need of provisioning, as described above, the `populator` will pass it into the queue to trigger volume privisioning;
-`StorageManager` will be the consumer, it will watch the queue and call its `CreateLocalVolume` function to:
+`dynamicProvisioningManager` will be the consumer, it will watch the queue and call its `CreateLocalVolume` function to:

 1. Create volumes behind a PV accordingly